 Lismore is situated on the convergence of the Wilson River (north arm of the Richmond River) and Leycester Creek and has a history of flooding.
-As such, Lismore is generally well prepared for flood events, however, the February 2022 flood was of catastrophical proportions exceeding by 2 metres the highest flood on record.
-Lismore residents are generally aware of flood levels, pack up possessions above anticipated flood levels, purchase additional food supplies, relocate motor vehicles etc. In the lead up to the February flood, residents prepared and activated their flood action plans.
+As such, Lismore is generally well prepared for flood events, however, the February 2022 flood was of catastrophic proportions exceeding by 2 metres the highest flood on record.
+Lismore residents are generally aware of flood levels, pack up possessions above anticipated flood levels, purchase additional food supplies, relocate motor vehicles etc In the lead up to the February flood, residents prepared and activated their flood action plans.

 Whilst it would be difficult to be totally prepared for an adverse event of this magnitude, Lismore was woefully underprepared for this event and the result has been catastrophic.
-It is my firm view that the local SES were clearly under-resourced and overwhelmed during this event.
+It is my firm view that the local SES were clearly underresourced and overwhelmed during this event.
 NSW SES was asked if it required additional support from the ADF prior to this event and declined the offer.
-This was an extremely poor decision as it is better to have the resources on hand and stand them down if not required than to experience the level of under-resourcing and lack of action..
+This was an extremely poor decision as it is better to have the resources on hand and stand them down if not required than to experience the level of underresourcing and lack of action.
+Residents rely on accurate information from the SES and plan their actions accordingly.